Posted on

 ‘Talking to a New Partner’ – Come to an Event That Will Give You Confidence (and Information)

 Nine people attended recently.
 They marked their score cards with the top rating: a ‘very helpful’ day and several commented that it was even more enjoyable than they had expected.
 “Meeting the others on the course is a bonus,” said one lady.
 “In fact I have made two new friends and we support each other and meet up.”
 These days happen every three months.
+You can see the date for the next one on the Support Groups page of the website.

 Continue reading ‘Talking to a New Partner’ – Come to an Event That Will Give You Confidence (and Information)